serinamarie/Coding-challenges/README.md

 # Coding-challenges
-A repository of completed code challenges
+A repository of completed LeetCode challenges.